TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Proposed Methodology

-As we will show in Section~\ref{sssec:exp_speaker}, through ablation study we find that the proposed channel alteration is the largest contributor in learning speaker identity.
-Using channel objective provides a more linearly spreadable speaker representation, and a stronger speaker recognizer.
-Surprisingly, encoding speaker information through this objective does not compromise ASR performance.
-Which is counter-intuitive as many previous studies~\cite{cnn_hear, vc} pointed out that the key to a successful ASR is to remove speaker variability and preserves only the content of speech.
+As we will show in our experiments, we find that using frequency alteration provides a more linearly spreadable speaker representation and a stronger speaker recognizer.
+Surprisingly, encoding speaker information through this objective does not compromise phoneme classification or ASR performance but instead increases performance.
 This makes TERA not only suitable for tasks that only require speaker information (e.g. speaker recognition) and tasks that only require phonetic information (e.g. speech recognition), but also beneficial for tasks that requires both speaker and phonetic information at the same time (e.g. voice conversion~\cite{vc}).